 Below you’ll find an interactive map of Tasmania, where you can see all the stops, places of interest, things to do and places to sleep which I discuss in this post.
 Simply click on the map to integrate it into your Google Maps and navigate to the next stop on your route!

-Hobart is the capital city of Tasmania, but when you have been to Melbourne or Sydney, you will be amazed about the small size.
+Hobart is the capital city of Tasmania, but when you have been to Melbourne or Sydney, you will be amazed by the small size.
 It really is a cute and compact town where you are able to find anything you need.
 You can see it all in a day, but you can easily spend here 3 days as well.

 Driving isn’t the most comfortable in the city center, as there are a lot of really small and narrow roads.
 Do you have a Camper Van?
 Don’t even bother trying to park in the city!
 Park just outside the center and walk in 10-15 minutes into town.

 Mount Wellington is one of the iconic sights in Hobart.
-You can drive all the way to the top of the mountain via a windy steep road.
+You can drive all the way to the top of the mountain via a winding steep road.
 It is worth all your time and effort, as the views on a clear day are incredible!
 Especially during sunrise or sunset.

 Also, don’t forget about the wind.
 Without any shelter, you will be fully exposed to it.
 Bring a windproof jacket, gloves, and a hat if you want to prepare yourself!